axyii/MADChat/README.md

 # MADChat
-AI capable of solving reasoning tasks
+AI capable of solving reasoning tasks it has never seen before